tokenized/channels/README.md

 ## Peer Channels

-Peer channels (previously SPV channels) can be very scalable and can be directly paid for by this protocol using micro-transactions.
+Peer channels (previously SPV channels) can be very scalable and can be directly paid for via this protocol using micro-transactions.
 At their base they are simply a method for delivering messages of any kind and allowing the owner of the channel to receive them without having to always be online.
 They are like email stripped down to the very base component.
+Peer channels are simply a message delivery system for these protocols.
+They are not meant to retain messages after being read.
+The application should handle that with a data storage service or something else.
+Not all messages must be saved, but signed data relating to  establishing identity, invoices, and other data relevant to the supported protocols should be retained indefinitely.

 The current implementation allows listening to a channel on a websocket, but I think an important feature can be listening to an entire account on one websocket so if anyone posts to any of your channels you can see it instantly.

 ## Encoding

+Channels messages are wrapped in the [Envelope v1](https://github.com/tokenized/envelope) protocol to identify the data protocols used.
+This allows combining protocols like message signing, encryption, and different message type protocols.
+For example, any data protocol message can be wrapped with the message signing protocol to sign it.
+This doesn't require the data protocol or implementation to know anything about the signing protocol or vice versa.

-Channels messages are encoded in Bitcoin Script Object Representations (BSOR).
+Channels data protocols use Bitcoin Script Object Representations (BSOR).
 It is a bitcoin script encoding that supports object structures like JSON.
 It also uses predefined structures like Protocol Buffers and is fully binary.
-BSOR is important because many negotiations will end with a message being embedded in a transaction on chain, so the data should be encoded as small as possible.
-Many channels may also be high throughput so decoding JSON as opposed to reading binary data can be costly.
+BSOR is important because many negotiations will end with a message being embedded in a transaction on chain, so the data should be encoded as small as possible and in a bitcoin script.
+Many channels may also be high throughput so decoding JSON text can be costly as opposed to reading BSOR binary data.

 ## Security